przant/stori/README.md

 }
 ~~~

-And with the previous steps, you can fire up your Lambda each time you uploaded a file in the S3 bucket.
+You only need to replace the _Resource_ value with the ARN of your bucket you created in step **1.**

+Click on _Review policy_, give it a descriptive policy name and click on _Create policy_.

+---
-## **CREATE THE DYNAMODB TABLE**
+## **6. CREATE THE DYNAMODB TABLE**

-To create the DynamoDB table in where you will store the records from the CSV file, you need to go to the DynamoDB Console and select create table.
+To create the DynamoDB table in where you are going to store the records from the CSV file, you need to go to the DynamoDB Console and select create table.

-When the new interface appears, give a nae to the table, select Id of string type for the Partition Key and Date of type string for the Sort Key.
+When the new interface appears, applie the following values for the _Partiton key_ and _Sort key_ values:

-On you Role, the one you created when the Lambda fucntion was created, you need yo add a Polocy like this:
+* Partition Key
+    * Partition key name: Id
+    * Type: string
+* Sort key
+    * Sort key name: Date
+    * Type: String

+Leave all of the other default values and click on _Create table_

+---

+## **7. UPDATE THE IAM ROLE TO GRANT PERMISSION TO CREATE RECORDS IN THE DYNAMO DB TABLE**

+Back again to the AWS IAM dashboard, click on _Roles_, select the role you created in the step **3.**.
+In the Role name details window, click on _Add permissions_ and select **Create inline policy**.
+In the next window select the **JSON** tab and paste the following policy template:

 ~~~
 {